Membership Categories and Subscriptions

 |Honorary Fellows||Elected from men or women of distinction, whether lay or professional, who have made an outstanding contribution to Orthopaedic surgery|

-Elected from surgeons resident and in independent specialist orthopaedic practice in the British Isles and on the Specialist Register (Trauma & Orthopaedic Surgery) of the General Medical Council or the Medical Council of Ireland
+Elected from orthopaedic consultants resident and in independent specialist orthopaedic practice in the British Isles and on the Specialist Register (Trauma & Orthopaedic Surgery) of the General Medical Council or the Medical Council of Ireland

 Elected from orthopaedic surgeons resident outside the British Isles who are established as consultants or specialists and have received part of their training in the British Isles or have shown continued interest in the affairs of the Association